Birdi7/gui-ode-solver/README.md

-The school project which plots graphs for the solution of ODE using
+The school project which plots graphs for the solution of ODE using TornadoFX